Designing course visibility rules at scale with Enhanced Enrollment Rules

 A few key things came out of testing:

-• It was a mental shift to think about “rules applied to courses” instead of “courses where you apply rules.
-I couldn't change this due to the technical constraints, but I did update the design to get to familiar parts faster.
+Finding: It was a mental shift to think about “rules applied to courses” instead of “courses where you apply rules.
+I couldn't change this due to the technical constraints, but I did update the design to get to familiar workflow pieces faster.

 • The right language for admin users was important and could make or break the workflow.
 For example, “conditions” caused confusion, but “rule conditions” was clearer.